Can Microdosing Psychedelics Help With ADHD?

 What Are the Risks of Microdosing Psychedelics?

-There are few known risks with microdosing psilocybin.
-Nobody has ever overdosed on the substance, and few health concerns are associated with casual use.
-However, very little is known about the long-term effects of microdosing.
-Quite frankly, we don’t know how daily, weekly or monthly low doses of psilocybin affect the body and mind over several years.
+There aren’t many risks with microdosing psilocybin.
+Nobody has ever overdosed on it, and there are few health concerns over casual use.
+However, we know very little about the long-term effects of microdosing.
+Quite frankly, we don’t know how microdosing daily, weekly, or monthly will affect the body and mind over several years.

-There’s speculation that microdosing tryptamine substances such as psilocybin and LSD could be potentially harmful to heart health.
+There’s speculation that microdosing tryptamine substances such as psilocybin and LSD could harm heart health.
 There’s a theory that activation of the 5HT-2B serotonin receptor could lead to valvular heart disease (VHD) , but this has never been proven.

 Short term, there are few serious risks.
-The biggest risk is consuming too high a dose and tripping when you don’t want to.
+The biggest risk is consuming too much and tripping when you don’t want to.

 What is ADHD?

-Attention deficit hyperactivity disorder, or ADHD for short, is a condition in which sufferers experience difficulty concentrating or controlling urges.
+Attention deficit hyperactivity disorder, or ADHD for short, is a condition in which the individual experience difficulty concentrating or controlling urges.

 There are several symptoms associated with ADHD that can be seen in both children and adults.
-Many people “grow out” of these symptoms when they reach adolescence.
-However, adults often show symptoms of the condition throughout life.
+Many people “grow out” of these symptoms when they reach adolescence, but adults often show symptoms throughout life.

 ADHD symptoms can be categorized into two groups: inattentiveness (difficulty focusing and concentrating) and hyperactivity and impulsiveness.